inFocus7/do-not-submit-action/README.md

-# do-not-submit-action
+# Do Not Submit Action
-Fail CI if a keyword is found in any of the changed files.
+Find instances of a keyword in any modified file(s).

 ## Action Definition